Iris was created to fill a void that I saw in the Minecraft

 Sodium is a fabric mod that rewrites parts of the vanilla rendering system to optimize for performance in a way that no other mod has done before.
 Sodium is actively maintained and updated, and aims to be compatible with most other Fabric mods for maximum FPS even in the densest modpacks.
 Its sibling mods, Lithium, Phosphor, and Hydrogen, can all be used in conjunction with sodium to each optimize a different aspect of the game, whether it be ticking, lighting, or memory respectively.
 These mods together can boost FPS to 150% or more of vanilla performance for any player out there, whether you're aiming for maximum frames to give you that PvP edge, or whether Sodium and the like are the only mods that can make the game playable on the hardware you have at hand.

 Iris builds on both Sodium and Vanilla by providing something that no standalone fabric mod has before: support for existing custom shaders.
 And because Iris stacks with Sodium and Vanilla, you can get shaders at remarkable frame rates, without the need for expensive hardware or experimental game modifications.
-The extra processes that iris performs only reduce performance by 10-15 percent, and with sodium installed the performance stays well above vanilla performance.
-In the future, Iris will be fully integrated and streamlined, and will even have rendering optimizations of its own, allowing Sodium and Iris together to be better than either of them alone.
-And these performance increases transfer directly to shaders, with most popular shaders consistently running at or above 60 fps, even on 5 and 6 year old hardware!
+The extra processes that iris performs only reduce performance by 10-15 percent, and with sodium installed the performance stays well above vanilla performance!
+This transfers directly to shaders, with most popular shaders consistently running at or above 60 fps, even on 5 and 6 year old hardware!